jekil/hardentheworld/Applications/OpenSSH/index.rst

 If you are in a multi homed setup (with multiple network interfaces) it is suggested to avoid having SSH listening on all interfaces, unless it is really needed.
 For example only a specific IP should be used for SSH.
-To specify on which IP to listen, edit */sshd_config* file use *ListenAddress* option, for example to listen only on the interface with IP 192.168.0.1::
+To specify on which IP to listen, edit *sshd_config* file use *ListenAddress* option, for example to listen only on the interface with IP 192.168.0.1::

     ListenAddress 192.168.0.1